Quantum magnetometer sensor array

 3. Identify the delivery platform.
 Airborne, ground-based, or satellite-tier?
 Each implies a different array geometry and a different SNR budget.
 The rescue geometry (mountainous terrain, line-of-sight blocked from directly overhead) constrains this more than open sources admit.

 4. Quantify the range claim.
-"Long range" is not a number.
+"Long range" isn't a number.
+Trump's "40 miles" comment is the public number, and it's the figure Scientific American calls almost certainly incorrect.
 A credible Ghost Murmur operates at tens of metres, hundreds of metres, or kilometres, and the physics of each is a different conversation.
-Forbes has not committed to a number, and the public record cannot supply one.
+Forbes hasn't committed to a number, and the unclassified record can't supply one.

 None of these gaps invalidate the claim.
 They do set the bar for what would confirm it.